bhavnamahi/heatMapTool/README.md

 Gene Expression Heatmap Tool (Developed for UCSC BME-160) by Noah Williams (UCSC '25) and Bhavna Mahi (UCSC '25)

 # Description
-The Heat Map Tool is a Python tool used to generate heatmaps for pre-processed data in the form of a tab separated text file.
+The Heat Map Tool is a Python tool used to generate heatmaps for pre-processed data in the form of a tab separated text file and create a 3D model of your heatmap.

 # Running heatMapTool
 Quick kind of explanation on how to run the tool

 # 3D Modeling
+Developed by Noah Williams (UCSC '25)

 Quick explanation of 3D modeling code and how to use

 # Acknowledgements